Board of Supervisors Cuts Property Tax Rate, Invests in Public Health

 The FY 2022 budget earmarks $349 million dollars for capital investments that will help support continued growth.
 These include a new East Valley Animal Care and Control Facility; 10 improvement projects at regional parks; more than 92 long-term transportation projects; new security, SWAT, and K-9 facilities for the Sheriff’s Office; and new MCSO substations in the fast-growing West Valley (Avondale, Surprise).

 “My district is the fastest-growing part of the nation’s fast-growing county, and I believe targeted investments there — especially public safety investments — benefit our entire region,” said Supervisor Clint Hickman, District 4.
-“I know there have been a lot of other things in the news lately, but our most important job as supervisors is to make sure residents feel secure and this budget prioritize projects that make our communities safer.”
+“I know there have been a lot of other things in the news lately, but our most important job as supervisors is to make sure residents feel secure and this budget prioritizes projects that make our communities safer.”

-Maricopa County’s strategic goal of becoming an all-digital county proved prescient during a year of Zoom meetings and limited public outings.
+Maricopa County’s strategic goal of becoming an all-digital county proved prescient during a year of online meetings and limited public outings.
 In FY 2022, the Board of Supervisors will invest $76 million to improve the county’s technology infrastructure, boost online service options for residents, and ensure county staff have the tools necessary to provide fast, efficient service.